Skip to content

 The Companies (Miscellaneous Reporting) Regulations 2018 introduced new statutory reporting requirements for financial years beginning on or after 1 January 2019.
 Although the Group does not exceed the requirement thresholds, the directors of EthosEnergy have decided to provide a statement in the Report of the Directors stating which corporate governance code if any, EthosEnergy Group followed during the year, how it applied the code and any part of the code it did not follow.

-For the financial year ended 31 December 2021, Ethos Energy Group Limited has chosen to report against the Wates Corporate Governance Principle for Large Private Companies, published by the Financial Reporting Council (FRC) in December 2018 and available on the FRC website (the Wates Principles).
+For the financial year ended 31 December 2024, Ethos Energy Group Limited has chosen to report against the Wates Corporate Governance Principle for Large Private Companies, published by the Financial Reporting Council (FRC) in December 2018 and available on the FRC website (the Wates Principles).
 The disclosures below explain how Ethos Energy Group Limited has reported against the Wates Principles in the context of its corporate governance arrangements.

-Purpose and Leadership
+Purpose and leadership

 Board Composition

-All directors receive accurate, timely and clear information on relevant matters have access to the advice and services of the Company Secretary.
+All directors receive accurate, timely and clear information on relevant matters and have access to the advice and services of the Company Secretary.

-Directors’ Responsibilities
+Directors’ responsibilities

 All directors receive guidance on their statutory duties under the Companies Act and are supported in the discharge of their duties by the Company Secretary.